Genealogy Experience: Records and Research Techniques

 Afternoon visit to an archive for the practical session.

 Record office/library entrance fees.

 - This day is designed for one person.
 If you wish for someone to keep you company, choose Optional Second Person (£30) from the Options above.

-- Please note due to limited space at the Society of Genealogist, it may not be possible for the Optional Second Person to stay with you at all times.
-There are other floors within the building for the Optional Second Person to visit including the comfy Common Room should over-crowding in the research area be an issue.
+- Please note due to limited space at the some record offices/libraries, it may not be possible for the Optional Second Person to stay with you at all times.
+There are other floors within the buildings for the Optional Second Person to visit should over-crowding in the research area be an issue.

 - Where no Optional Second Person has been purchased, anyone travelling with the gift recipient will be required to leave them at the meeting point.
 No more than two people at a time.

 What to bring:

 - Lunch.
 Alternatively buy from one of the sandwich shops in the area.